filecoin-project/FIPs/FRCs/frc-wallet-signing-user-stories.md

 Notes:

 1. In theory, this flow should work for any wallet, though mobile apps and browser extensions are the easiest to pipe through a browser to create a secure wallet<>dapp connection.
 Many mobile and browser wallets allow one to connect to dapps on behalf of an external wallet, e.g. a hardware wallet or even a CLI wallet, but ideally this pass-through would not need to be exposed to the dapp, which should be able to use the same message format and get back the same valid signature regardless.
+2. Adoption of `personal_sign` has been widespread for years in the Ethereum community, while protocol-wide multisignature signing standards of the type proposed in [ERC-191] have not gained ground, displaced largely by user-space/application-level multisignature conventions.
+3. The most common usecase for `personal_sign` messages was authentication, but bespoke implementations lacked basic security guarantees taken for granted in Web2, so [ERC-4361] extended the `personal_sign` envelope from [ERC-191] with a verbose ABNF-validated message template including information such as `chainId`, dapp domain-binding, and nonce requirements, as well as defining a uniform authentication receipt for better auditing of off-chain interactions.

 ### User Story 3: Structured Message Signing on a Website